 What Travels I Wouldn’t Recommend Doing When You’re Pregnant?

 There isn’t much I wouldn’t recommend, but I’d pick destinations in which you wouldn’t be sad skipping certain activities.
 You won’t be able to do all the adrenaline-pumping activities such as ziplining, cliff jumping, or scuba diving so keep this in mind.

 Personally, I probably wouldn’t do a safari when pregnant simply because it requires spending long hours in a car.
-Safari trips are exhausting on its own and with a constant urge to pee you’d be miserable.
+Safari trips are exhausting on their own and with a constant urge to pee, you’d be miserable.

 Do you have any other questions about traveling while pregnant?